 SHORT-TRACK SUCCESS: With two paved short-track races completed so far in the 2021 Cup Series season, Byron is one of six drivers who have finished in the top 10 for both, securing a fourth-place effort during the race at Martinsville Speedway and a seventh-place finish the last time he was at Richmond Raceway.
 In fact, Byron finished sixth in the dirt event at Bristol Motor Speedway as well earlier this year, making him one of three drivers with top-10 runs in all three short track events in 2021.

-READY FOR RICHMOND: With four Cup Series starts at Richmond Raceway under his belt, Byron looks to keep his momentum going when he gets to Virginia on Saturday.
-He has a best qualifying effort of ninth and finish of 12th at the track – both coming in April 2018.
-Aside from his four Cup Series starts, Byron has made two NASCAR Xfinity Series appearances at the short track, both in 2017.
+READY FOR RICHMOND: This Saturday’s race at Richmond Raceway will mark Byron’s seventh Cup Series start at the .75-mile track.
+He currently has a track-best finish of seventh coming earlier this season.
+Aside from his six Cup Series starts, Byron has made two NASCAR Xfinity Series appearances that the Virginia-based track, both in 2017.
 He earned a best starting position of sixth and finished seventh in the fall.
-He also has one NASCAR K&N Pro Series East start from 2015, when he won the pole and finished sixth.
+He also has one NASCAR ARCA Menards Series East start in 2015 when he won the pole and finished sixth.